Typhus

 • WHAT IS TYPHUS?

 Flea-borne typhus (also called murine typhus) is caused by the bacteria (Rickettsia typhi) and is transmitted by infected fleas, which enter the skin through scratching following a bite or an any cuts or scrapes.
-Infected fleas can be carried by rats, domestic or feral cats, dogs, raccoons and opossums.
+Infected fleas can be carried by rats, domestic or community cats, dogs, raccoons and opossums.

 • WHO GETS FLEA-BORNE TYPHUS?